On the go? Listen to our blog instead of reading it.

 - Analyze what goes wrong.
 Do you find yourself surprised when you look at your calendar by something you forgot that you had put on there?
 Would a reminder the day before help?
 Do you have too many reminders and they are making you numb to notifications?
 If you were a consultant paid to help yourself, what advice would you give?
 Pay attention to the little things as they will help you a lot in the long run and don’t get discouraged.

 - Put deadlines in plain view.
 Each person is different about this.
 In college, I wrote deadlines on my hand.
-In grad school I put them on a white board in my bedroom.
-Now I have them on a online calendar with time appropriate reminders and on whiteboard as a visual cue.
+In grad school, I put them on a whiteboard in my bedroom.
+Now I have them on an online calendar with time appropriate reminders and whiteboard as a visual cue.
 Find what works for you.
-Maybe even try a little GoogleFu on visual and auditory reminder systems… just set a time limit so you don’t get lost on tangents.
+Maybe even try a little GoogleFu on visual and auditory reminder systems… just set a time limit, so you don’t get lost on tangents.

 - Medication may be a part of things.
 I have seen some clients where medication has been helpful, but I wouldn’t say this is the case for everyone.
 I strongly suggest for clients to see a physician for a checkup and if they are interested in medications, do some homework first to see what feels right.
 ADDitude Magazine has a whole section about ADHD medications.

 If you have a partner with ADHD, ask them about their sense of time and how they see it differently.
 Many will report that time isn’t a sequence of events but rather a combination of emotions, feelings, and events that they recall but it is as more of an abstract thing.
-Be patient with them as this can easily affect their self esteem and potential make them defensive about a topic they are sensitive to.
+Be patient with them as this can easily affect their self-esteem and potential make them defensive about a topic they are sensitive to.
 You might even want to consider using some motivational interviewing questions in talking with them.
-Certainly, you can be frustrated, but focus on potential solutions together.
+Indeed, you can be frustrated, but focus on potential solutions together.
 If you would like guidance in this process, you can contact us to make a counseling appointment, as we offer ADHD Counseling.